Incognito/rumprun_wiki_wiki/Tutorial:-Kernel-development.md

 First, we need to bootstrap the rump kernel and access the file system driver.
-There are many way to do this, but the easiest way is to run `rump_server` and use rumprun commands for driving the server.
+There are many way to do this, but the easiest way is to run `rump_server` and use rumprun-posix commands for driving the server.
 This is also the route that we will take.

 We need a configuration which supports the tmpfs file system driver we